-Paediatric dentists are skilled at saving injured primary teeth although they only do so provided there is no risk to the underlying permanent teeth, which have a lifelong functional and aesthetic importance.
+Paediatric dentists are skilled at saving injured primary teeth, although they only do so provided there is no risk to the underlying developing permanent teeth, which have a lifelong functional and aesthetic importance.

-Colour change is a common sign of primary tooth trauma and may range from yellow to grey to black.
-Any colour change in a traumatised primary teeth indicates the necessity for clinical and radiographic assessment.
+Colour change is a common indication of primary tooth trauma and may range from yellow to grey to black.
+Any such colour change in a traumatised primary tooth needs to be investigated.
 Although colour changes do not necessarily require immediate treatment, discoloured primary teeth are more likely to undergo pathologic changes and should be kept under supervision to ensure the best possible health of the developing permanent teeth.

 The primary incisors may be displaced in several directions:

 Intrusion injuries present a high risk of damage to the developing permanent tooth in the alveolar bone.
 Therefore the treatment options depend on the relationship between the root of the primary tooth and the crown of the developing permanent tooth.
 X-rays are necessary to determine this relationship.
 If there is no evidence of a compromise to the developing permanent tooth, the primary tooth may be left to spontaneously re-erupt.
 However, the tooth should be extracted if it has not re-erupted within six months.